 professional indemnity insurance which provides cover for third party claims arising from dishonest and fraudulent acts, and

 that insurance covers the verification of identity.

+4.3 A Local Government Organisation is deemed to comply with Insurance Rule 1 if pursuant to legislative requirements, either it holds or is covered by:

+(a) professional indemnity insurance and fidelity insurance, or

+(b) professional indemnity insurance which provides cover for third party claims arising from dishonest and fraudulent acts.

 Compliance